 Planning applications - Most documents relating to planning applications form part of the statutory planning register: we have a duty to make this information available at our customer services centre and we act lawfully by publishing it online.
 Detailed arrangements are as follows:

 - We publish most documents online, but first obscure signatures and personal telephone numbers and email addresses.
 Only under exceptional circumstances, such as in the interests of national security, are documents not published online.
-Some older records are not available online, follow this link for more details about what information is published and how to access it.
+Some older records are not available online, please see the page Enhanced planning search & pre-1977 records.

 - The names and addresses of applicants, agents and those commenting on applications appear online, as these form part of the statutory register.
 We do not take into account any objections made anonymously when evaluating planning applications.
 Under exceptional circumstances, we will consider requests to obscure names to protect identities, please contact the case officer to discuss this.

 - We aim to obscure any sensitive personal data included with supporting documents, such as medical, educational or financial details, before publishing them online.

 - However all documents, as they were originally submitted to us, may be made available for public viewing at our customer services centre.

 - Because most petitions include signatures, we do not publish these in full online, but our website will indicate where we have received a petition.

 - All documents are published online whilst the planning application is evaluated.
 Correspondence and public comments disappear from our website as soon as the application is decided, but re-appear if an appeal is lodged.

 You can help us protect your personal data by:

 - Using our online service to comment on planning applications